 Now you’re ready to create a recent sales notification popup for WordPress.
 Let’s take a look at how we do that.

-On the same page that you received your confirmation message, click Create Campaign in the upper right corner:
+On the same page where you received your confirmation message, click Create Campaign in the upper right corner:

-There are 5 steps to creating your campaign:
+There are five steps to creating your campaign:

 Let’s start with Campaign Type.